Mintaro, South Australia: Nomenclature

 There are a range of theories around the naming of the township of Mintaro.
 Once thought to be of Spanish origin, Mintaro is now thought to be Aboriginal.

-In his 1892 booklet, Our Pastoral Industry, Sir F. W. Holder stated that the local Ngadjuri word "Mintadloo" may have over time degenerated or morphed into Mintaro.
+In his 1892 booklet, Our Pastoral Industry, F. W. Holder stated that the local Ngadjuri word "Mintadloo" may have over time degenerated or morphed into Mintaro.
 This was given credence by pioneering Mid North pastoralist, Thomas Goode, who stated, "the blacks called the area 'mintadloo' but I don't know what it means."
 Later, South Australian historian, Geoff Manning, citing anthropologist Norman Tindale's work, attributed the town's name to the local word mintinadlu (also rendered Mintadloo or Minta - Ngadlu) meaning 'netted water'.
 This is thought to be a reference to the local Indigenous practice of using nets to trap emus, kangaroos and other creatures in the area for food.

-In contrast to Holder, Goode and Manning, according to a 1908 newspaper article, the name Mintaro is of Spanish origin, meaning 'camping place' or 'resting place'.
+In contrast to Holder, Goode, and Manning, according to a 1908 newspaper article, the name Mintaro is of Spanish origin, meaning "camping place" or "resting place".
 This was based on the fact that Spanish-speaking mule drivers (then known as muleteers) from Uruguay, Chile and Argentina transported copper ore from the Burra Mine to Port Wakefield in the mid-1850s.
 The muleteers used Mintaro as a resting place.
 The town's early history records show that as many as 100 Spanish-speaking mule drivers passed through and rested in the town each day.
 Between 1853 and 1857 mule teams driven by muleteers were a common sight in the area.
 However, with the exception of Río Mantaro (a long river running through the central region of Peru), there does not appear to be any words similar to Mintaro in the Spanish language.

 Whatever the true derivation of its name, the district was called Mintara in some of the earliest advertisements.
 Born in 1849, cricketer Frederick Muir listed his birthplace as Mintara, Australia.
 The Township of Mintaro name first appeared in an advertisement on 6 November 1849.
 The town is pronounced "min-TAIR-oh" by the Clare Valley community.